-The Carnegie Project on the Education Doctorate (CPED) has accepted nine new higher education institution members to join the consortium in 2019.
+The Carnegie Project on the Education Doctorate (CPED) has accepted eleven new higher education institution members to join the consortium in 2019.
 The new member institutions are:

 Iowa State University

 The University of Texas Rio Grande Valley

 University of Southern Indiana

 These institutions join our 105 current institution members in the important work of redesigning professional practice preparation in education for the improvement of PK-20 education and the organizations that support it.
 CPED institution members are a network that stimulate each institution's work and provide space for sharing, learning and providing feedback in a national dialogue across faculty, students and administrators in Doctor of Education (EdD) programs.

 New members were chosen through a rigorous application process and evaluated by a membership committee composed of leaders of current CPED institution members.
 Based on the application and support materials of each of these new institution members, CPED anticipates that adding these institutions to the Consortium will add a value that will push CPED’s collective work even farther.
 “We’re very excited to welcome these new institution members to CPED’s growing consortium and to see the contributions they will make in transforming the EdD to meet the educational needs of the 21st century,” said CPED executive director Jill A. Perry, PhD.